 Here you can download Windows Server 2019 ISO file.
-The preview release of Windows server does not come with a direct link for a long time, you must register to Windows Insider program to be able to download the Windows Server 2019 Iso file.
+The full version of Windows Server 2019 is accessible with a fast direct link from the Microsoft website where you can easily download the Windows Server 2019 ISO file from the below link.

 For more information about what is new in Windows Server 2019, follow the article.